CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 As with feature collections, available functions can be listed, and each function can supply metadata describing it.

-## List Functions
+## List functions

 The path `/functions` returns a JSON document containing a list of the functions available in the service.

 #### Example
 ```